 What is the problem?

 Cannabis is commonly used worldwide as a recreational drug.
-Cannabis use disorder is a condition characterised by frequent use, craving and inability to stop using cannabis even when it is causing physical or psychological problems for the user.
+Cannabis use disorder is a condition characterized by frequent use, craving and inability to stop using cannabis even when it is causing physical or psychological problems for the user.
 This condition has become much more common during the past three decades and this has led to an increase in the number of people seeking treatment for it.
-While specific medicines are not widely available and none are approved for this purpose, psychosocial treatments (such as talking therapies, or giving people incentives like vouchers for staying in treatment) are currently the first choice of treatment.
+At present, there are no medicines approved to help people recover from cannabis use disorder.
+Therefore psychosocial treatments (such as talking therapies or giving people rewards for staying in treatment) are currently the first choice of treatment.

 Contact: bristol-esg@bristol.ac.uk